Telehealth Available

 ABOUT

-IFS is a powerful form of therapy that helps us get to know our different parts: the parts that want to be healthy, the parts that overeat, the inner critics, etc. We learn to appreciate the positive intentions of all the parts and create a harmonious system led by Self.
-Our true essence, Self is always compassionate, curious and connected—and knows exactly what we need to heal.
+IFS is a powerful form of therapy that helps us get to know our different parts: parts that want to be healthy, parts that overeat, inner critics, and more.
+All parts are inherently good, but some are forced into extreme roles to protect us from pain.

 QUALIFICATIONS